benjaminmbrown/agent-based-ecosystem/README.md

-# agent-based-ecosystem
+# autonomous agents ecosystem

-An ecosystem of agent-based models.
+an attempt at building an ecosystem of autonomous agents